denvercoder2/projects/Languages/Java/Project2_470/readMe.md

 #------------------------------------------------------------------
 # Linux and Windows instructions

-javac MobileDevice.java    # Compile the class to translate into bytecode javac Projector.java       # Compile the class to translate into bytecode
+javac Client.java           # Compile the class to translate into bytecode javac Server.java           # Compile the class to translate into bytecode

-java MobileDevice          # Start search on Mobile Device java Projector             # Start pair on Projector
+java Server                 # Start Server java Client                 # Start Client
 #------------------------------------------------------------------
 ```
 `If you just set it up as a project : `